ckim2013/personal_notes/rails_part_3.md

 # Rails Part 3
+## Disclaimer
+- There might be some typos in the code since there is A LOT OF CODE.
+Be warned.
 ## Views Intro
 - The user starts in the browser, makes a request (to `/users` for example), that is going to git the router, the router will go to an action in a controller, that controller will interact with the database to query up any data we need, and then send it back (via json or some other way) to the user.
 But now we will use that information about users that we have in the controller to generate a view which will be sent back to the user.
 - Views will be located in `app/views`.
 To create a view, find the folder with the topic in hand (like `books`) and create an HTML file (`index.html.erb`).